SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Links to our Smash Ultimate resources document intended for beginners.

 **%roleinfo** `<role>`
     Info: Gets you information about a role.
-The bot searches for the closest match for the role name.
+The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     Example: `%roleinfo first class`

 **%roll** `<NdN>`